Evaluating Internet Health Information Tutorial

 2) Information Quality

 You don't want to make health decisions based on inaccurate information.
 These questions will help determine whether you can trust that you're getting the facts:

 - Where did the information come from?

-You can usually find the answers on the main page or the "About Us" page of a Web site.
-Site maps can also be helpful.
+You can usually find most of the answers on a website's main page or the "About Us" page.